caketality/caketality.github.io/index.md

-as always the hardest part is starting
+as always the hardest part is starting, this should have things soon!